AalaaGhanam/big-o/README.md

 _(Merge sort, Quicksort, Heap sort and others.)_

 ### O(2^n) — Exponential
-O(2^n) —  runtime complexities are often seen in recursive functions that make 2 recursive calls and pass in the problem size of N-1.
+O(2^n) — exponential Time: Given an input of size n, the number of steps it takes to accomplish a task is a constant to the n power, runtime complexities are often seen in recursive functions that make 2 recursive calls and pass in the problem size of N-1.
-_(Fibonacci)_
+_(Fibonacci, Tower of Hanoi.)_

+### O(n!) - Factorial
+O(n!) - factorial is the multiplication of all positive integer numbers less than itself.
+_(Permutations of a string, andSolving the traveling salesman problem with a brute-force search)_
 _______
 ```
 const n = 16;